What does Roeland VZW do?

 Where can I find my documents (medical form, final instructions, ...)?

 You will find the documents on your personal profile page.
-Log in, go to "my dashboard" en select the language course concerned.
+Log in, go to "my dashboard" and select the language course concerned.
 There you will find all the necessary documents.

 Language courses: price and reductions

-What’s inlcuded in the price of the camp?
+What’s included in the price of the camp?

-- Included: accommodation, meals (except on day camps), lesson materials, outings, bus transport, civil liability insurance, accident insurance.
+- Included: accommodation, meals (except on day camps), lesson materials, outings, civil liability insurance, accident insurance.

-- Not included: personal purchases (in the bar and during outings).
+- Not included: transport by coach to and from the camp site and personal purchases (in the bar and during outings).

 - There may be some changes to the programme (i.e. activities and outings).
 This does not imply a change of price.